kubernetes-sigs/cluster-api/docs/book/src/introduction.md

 <aside class="note">
 <h1>Deprecated API removal</h1>

-- API version v1alpha3 support will be removed in the upcoming release of v1.5
+- API version v1alpha3 support is no longer served in release v1.5
 - API version v1alpha4 support will be removed in the upcoming release of v1.6

 Review the [support-and-guarantees](./CONTRIBUTING.md#support-and-guarantees) section of the